 Radiation Oncology Residency

-The Division of Radiation Oncology offers one or two positions yearly on an alternating basis for a four-year residency program supported by Henry Ford Health System, one of the largest and most respected integrated health care delivery systems in the country.
-Residents utilize the latest technology and train from a highly skilled clinical staff at Henry Ford Hospital, a nationally renowned teaching and research institution in the Detroit, Michigan, region.
+The Division of Radiation Oncology offers one or two positions yearly supported by Henry Ford Health System.
+Residents utilize the latest technology and train from highly skilled clinical staff at Henry Ford Hospital, a nationally renowned teaching and research institution in Detroit, Michigan.

 What makes Henry Ford’s radiation residency unique?

-The Henry Ford Radiation Oncology Residency Program is especially unique, as residents are able to train at the Henry Ford Cancer Institute (HFCI) - a multidisciplinary program committed to prevention, early detection, treatment and research for cancer care.
+The Henry Ford Radiation Oncology Residency Program is a close-knit, trainee-focused program dedicated to the development of our residents into compassionate physicians who provide exceptional, well-rounded care to all of our patients.
+Residents train at the Henry Ford Cancer Institute (HFCI) - a multidisciplinary program committed to prevention, early detection, treatment and research for cancer care.
 Located at Henry Ford Hospital, the HFCI is one of the largest cancer centers in Michigan.